3. Proposal Temperature Checks

 Remain active over time to reveal preference shifts

-For example, before soliciting event planning proposals, a community might use this MetaPoll:
+For example, before opening up event proposals, a community might use a MetaPoll like this to narrow down what kind of event the community wants:

 Last updated